-Involuntary evaluations and admissions must be processed in compliance with 10 A NCAC Subchapter 26C Section .0100.
+Involuntary evaluations and admissions must be processed in compliance with 10 A NCAC Subchapter 26C Section .0100 or substantially equivalent federal or Indian Health Services regulations.

 For Medicaid Facility-Based Crisis Service, a service order is required on the date of admission.
 A verbal order is acceptable; it must be received by a Registered Nurse and must be signed within 2 business days.
 The service order must be completed by a physician, licensed psychologist, physician assistant, or nurse practitioner according to his or her scope of practice and must include a statement indicating that the service is medically necessary.
 The service order must be based on an individualized assessment of the beneficiary's needs.